Douglas Dummett

-Douglas Dummett (1806–1873) was a plantation owner who served as a member of the Legislative Council of the Territory of Florida representing St. Johns County in 1843, and a member of the Florida House of Representatives representing Mosquito County in 1845.
+Douglas Dummett (1806–1873) was an American planter, plantation owner, and politician.
+He served as a member of the Legislative Council of the Territory of Florida representing St. Johns County in 1843, and a member of the Florida House of Representatives representing Mosquito County in 1845.
 He was instrumental in developing the Indian River Citrus industry in Florida.

 Early life

-Douglas Dummett's parents, Col. Thomas Henry Dummett (1775–1839) and his wife Mary, with their eleven children, had left Barbados in 1817 after a slave uprising and lived in New Haven, Connecticut for several years before moving to Florida in 1821.
+Douglas Dummett's father, Col. Thomas Henry Dummett (1775–1839), had served in the British Royal Marines and became a planter in Barbados.
+He and his wife Mary, with their eleven children, left the island in 1817 after a slave uprising and lived in New Haven, Connecticut for several years before moving to Florida in 1821.

 Col. Dummett bought John Addison's plantation of 1,404 acres, "Carrickfergus", on the west side of the Tomoka River, a mile west of present-day Tomoka State Park.
 The purchase included 67 enslaved Africans, horses, and cattle.
 He sold the Carrickfergus property to Duncan and Kenneth MacRae, then bought John Bunch's plantation of about 2,000 acres, including houses and outbuildings, as well about 90 slaves.
 Col. Dummett apparently shipped his steam boiler engine from Barbados to use in processing the sugarcane produced at his plantation, and commissioned Reuben Loring to build a sugar mill and rum distillery.

-During the annual sugar cane grinding season, about 100 slaves and 40 Indians operated the sugar mill, heating and processing the sugar cane juice to produce molasses, which was stored in three cisterns, and passed to the plantation’s own rum distillery.
+During the annual sugar cane grinding season, about 100 slaves and 40 Indians operated the sugar mill, heating and processing the sugar cane juice to produce molasses, which was stored in three cisterns, and passed to the plantation's own rum distillery.
 The Indians would trade wild game they killed for the sugar works’ products.

 According to the memoirs of Douglas's sister, Anna, the family lived in a sizable log house with a palmetto-thatched roof shaded by live oak trees draped with Spanish moss, and a yard of Bermuda grass.
 The house, probably the former dwelling of John Bunch, had a large fireplace with polished brass andirons, and was elegantly furnished with a sideboard holding heavy silverware, a brass-bound mahogany wine cooler, claw-footed tables, and family portraits hanging on the walls.

-Col. Dummett later conveyed this property to his son, Douglas, who operated the plantation from 1828 to 1835.
-Douglas Dummett served as the first postmaster at Tomoka between 1833 and 1836.
+After a succession of financial setbacks, Col. Dummett moved to St. Augustine and conveyed the plantation to his son, Douglas, Before moving to what is now the Titusville area, the younger Dummett served as the first postmaster at Tomoka in Volusia County, where he farmed sugarcane during the 1820s and 1830s.
+He was one of only a few planters at the time who also cultivated oranges, selling his first crop in 1828 and later transplanting some of the trees to his groves on Merritt Island.